 - A plan to work on a specific project during the stay

 - A minimum stay of one week (coming in on Monday and leaving the following Monday), with a maximum stay of two weeks per year.

-For each writer we provide a room with a desk, bed, reading chair, blankets and pillow.
-Linens (sheets, pillow case, towels and face cloths), food and beverages, toiletries, and traveling expenses are the participant’s responsibility.
+For each writer, we provide a room with a desk, bed, reading chair, bed sheets, pillowcase, blankets and a pillow.
+Food and beverages, toiletries, towels/facecloths and travel expenses are the participant’s responsibility.
 The writers’ area of the house has a full kitchen; three baths; a sitting room; covered veranda; and four bedrooms.
 In order to preserve the peace and solitude in the writers’ section, please use earphones when using any audio playback features on your devices, and keep phone conversations at low volume.

 room after room, and the sunlight’s